mr-vara/me.vara.civicasestatusupdate/README.md

-## CiviCRM-CiviCase Status Update Extension
+## CIVICRM-CIVICASE STATUS UPDATE EXTENSION

  Are you worrying with the existing CiviCase component? because it does't allow you to update case status.
 No need to worry any more.
 Top-notch Extension is here.